Charityware/hermes/README.md

 ## Options

 **id** required, every message need an unique id.
-You can use something like [Chance](https://www.npmjs.com/package/chance) to generate random integers if you so incline
+You can use something like [Chance](https://www.npmjs.com/package/chance) to generate random integers if you are so inclined

 type: `number`